Skardyy/ttyimg/README.md

 > Libreoffice was chosen for it being the only crossplatform one

 ## App Logic
-* first queries the size of the screen using `\033[14t` in case the terminal doesn't support it, fallbacks to:
+* first queries the size of the screen using:
+    *  cells: `\x1b[18t`
-    *  unix: ioctl
+    *  px: `\x1b[14t`
-    *  windows: windows api
-    *  if neither works, uses the screen option as final fallback
+* if neither works it fallbacks to:
-* then queries the size in cells (rows, cols)
-    *  it too tries sending osc: `\033[18t`
-    *  fallbacks into go term query (never really fails)
-    *  but still have fallback just in case, also can be forced for emulated terminals
+    *  cells: term.GetSize(fd), uses win api / ioctl respectfully, shouldn't fail unless stderr is not the terminal.
+    *  px: ioctl / windows api. windows shouldn't fail, just not as accurate. ioctl only fails if stderr is not the temrinal.

-Those options e.g (spx, sc) aren't really important for normal users.
+Those options e.g (spx, sc, scale) aren't really important for normal users.
 but can be very powerfull for power users trying to call the program in emulated environments, like neovim \ tmux.

 > using those values we can use sizes